A power of attorney (“POA”) is a document used to appoint a person to act as an agent. Prescott AZ Power of Attorney

 An agent is a person who has the legal authority to act for another person.
+Prescott AZ Power of Attorney

 The person who appoints the agent is called the “PRINCIPAL.”
+Prescott, AZ Power of Attorney

 The agent is called the “ATTORNEY-IN-FACT.”

-Powers of attorney are believed to have originated in England during the time of the Crusades.
+POAs are believed to have originated in England during the time of the Crusades.
 Because a knight would be away from his home and property for long periods with little or no communication with those who remained behind, it became necessary for him to designate someone who would have the power to act for him with respect to his property during his absence.
-As communication and travel became easier and faster, the primary purpose of powers of attorney changed to providing a mechanism for dealing with and managing a person’s property if and when he was not able to do so himself because of physical or mental disability.
+As communication and travel became easier and faster, the primary purpose of POAs changed to providing a mechanism for dealing with and managing a person’s property if and when he was not able to do so himself because of physical or mental disability.
 The problem, however, is that according to the English common law a power of attorney is automatically terminated or revoked when the person granting the power becomes disabled.

-Recognizing that most persons who grant powers of attorney do so anticipating that the power will be effective upon their disability, most states within the past ten or so years have made statutory provision for “durable” powers of attorney.
-In Arizona a durable power of attorney should provide that “this power of attorney shall not be affected by the disability of the principal” or “this power of attorney shall become effective only upon the disability of the principal.”
+Recognizing that most persons who grant POAs do so anticipating that the power will be effective upon their disability, most states within the past ten or so years have made statutory provision for “durable” powers of attorney.
+In Arizona, a durable power of attorney should provide that “this power of attorney shall not be affected by the disability of the principal” or “this power of attorney shall become effective only upon the disability of the principal.”
 Of these two forms, the second is sometimes known as a “springing” power.
 The power of attorney should be drafted to provide some objective standard of disability, such as proper certification by an adult child and the family physician.

 Powers of attorney, whether durable or not, can be either “general” or “special.”
-With a general power of attorney, the owner of property, called the principal, grants to someone else, called the attorney-in-fact, complete legal power to act for the principal with respect to his property.
+With a general power of attorney, the owner of property, called the principal, grants to someone else, called the attorney-in-fact, the complete legal power to act for the principal with respect to his property.
 Such a power would empower the attorney-in-fact to collect funds, cash checks, draw on bank accounts, manage and sell real property, sell securities and reinvest, pay bills, and generally expend funds for the benefit of the principal.
 The obvious danger is that the attorney-in-fact can wrongfully use the power for his own benefit.
 It is important, therefore, to give a general power of attorney only to a completely trustworthy person, or, perhaps, to give a joint power to two persons so that one can check on the other.

 Establishing joint tenancies usually gives either joint tenant the power to deal with the property, so a power of attorney may not be necessary if one of the joint tenants becomes disabled.
 If, however, the property is real estate, each joint tenant must sign, and costly delays in dealing with such property may result if one joint tenant becomes disabled.
 If a person becomes disabled without providing some mechanism for someone else to manage and deal with his property, such as a living trust or a power of attorney, a conservator must be appointed by the court, which involves a not inexpensive legal determination that the person is incompetent.
 The conservator must post a bond, again not inexpensive, and account annually to the court.
 Trustees and attorneys-in-fact are not required to post a bond or report to any court.

-Formerly powers of attorney applied only to property.
+Formerly, POAs applied only to property.
 Recent changes in the law now make it possible to legally empower another to make decisions regarding his/her person.
 For example, a person can now give someone else the power to consent to his/her medical treatment.
 Most hospitals and health care providers recognize “medical powers of attorney” which give someone else the power to give or refuse consent to medical treatment.

 Arizona law changed a few years ago to require that certain powers of attorney be witnessed.
-An acknowledgement is sometimes necessary.
+An acknowledgment is sometimes necessary.
 Also, certain provisions in certain powers of attorney must be witnessed.
 Many old forms still abound, leaving those who do-it-themselves at great risk.
 Use a pre-printed form with great caution and only if you are willing to accept the risk that the form may not be valid or effective.

 As a result of the Health Insurance Portability and Accountability Act, many health care providers are no longer recognizing powers of attorney that do not contain a specific reference to HIPAA, or do not contain specific HIPAA language.
 Thus, many older powers of attorney may no longer be useful.
 Powers of attorney that were prepared before HIPAA should be reviewed to determine if they are still effective.